José Peseiro

 José Vítor dos Santos Peseiro (born 4 April 1960) is a Portuguese football manager and former player who played as a forward.
+He is the head coach of Saudi First Division League club Al-Ula.

 After an unassuming career as a player, he went on to coach several clubs in his country, including Sporting CP – which he took to the 2005 UEFA Cup final– and Porto.
 He also worked extensively in Arab nations, being in charge of the Saudi Arabia national team.
 He also finished second at the 2023 Africa Cup of Nations with Nigeria.

 Playing career

 Born in Coruche, Santarém District, Peseiro never played in higher than the Segunda Liga as a professional, starting out at Sport Lisboa e Cartaxo in 1979.
 In that competition, he represented Amora, Oriental, Samora Correia and Torreense for a total of five seasons.

 34-year-old Peseiro retired at the end of the 1993–94 season in the fourth division, with local club União de Santarém.